reginaldoMorais/r3-cli/README.md

 # R3-CLI

-Create React apps with Redux and Router v4.
+Create React applications with Redux and Router v4, very fast.

 ## Installation

-Run the command below, to have the module globaly:
+Run the command below, to have the module installed globally:

 ```bash
 npm install -g r3-cli